rainiur/APISec-University-Install-Tools/README.md

   - Cause: Service expects local build or image name changed upstream.
   - Fix: Ensure `.allow_build` exists and rerun `update`/`start`, or manually run `docker compose build` in `/opt/lab/<service>/`.

+- __vAPI "No such image: vapi-www:latest" error__
+  - Cause: vAPI requires local Docker image building but the script was attempting to pull a non-existent image.
+  - Fix: The script now automatically creates `.allow_build` file before the build process through the `vapi_setup` function.
+  - This ensures vAPI is built locally instead of attempting to pull from registry.
+  - If you encounter this error, run: `sudo ./manage_vuln_services.sh install vapi`

+- __Pixi "address already in use" error on ports 27017 or 8000__
+  - Cause: Pixi's default ports conflict with Security Shepherd (MongoDB 27017) and vAPI (app 8000).
+  - Fix: The script now automatically remaps Pixi ports during setup to avoid conflicts.
+  - MongoDB: 27017 → 27018, HTTP: 28017 → 28018
+  - App: 8000 → 18000, Admin: 8090 → 18090
+  - Pixi will be accessible at: `http://localhost:18000`
+  - If you encounter this error, run: `sudo ./manage_vuln_services.sh stop pixi && sudo ./manage_vuln_services.sh install pixi`

 - __crAPI healthcheck failing__
   - Fix: Run `update crapi` to regenerate override; script auto-detects the gateway service and writes a wget-based healthcheck.